Skip to main content

 2. Collect Kafka logs written to log files (Optional).
 If your Kafka helm chart/pod is writing its logs to log files, you can use a sidecar to send log files to standard out.
 To do this:

 1. Determine the location of the Kafka log file on Kubernetes.
-This can be determined from helm chart configurations.
+This can be determined from the helm chart configurations.

 2. Install the Sumo Logic tailing sidecar operator.